boocockp/leaguetable/design/Cached Sequence.md

   - add every value to a list to be listened for, then regenerate all HTML if need to
   - have data display custom components that are attached to a data sequence

 Optimisation
 ------------
 - Streams with selection smarts eg index on an id
+- Sequences that look at find query functions and index themselves automatically on the results of that function
 - Streams based on db tables
 - Caches of entity SOOs
 - Timestamp of cache, timestamp of events, so know which ones to apply